-TADF emitter materials developer Kyulux announced that it has finalized its Series-B-prime funding round, raising $34.3 million USD from several VCs and companies.
+TADF materials developer Kyulux announced that it has finalized its Series-B-prime funding round, raising $34.3 million USD from several VCs and companies.
 Kyulux will be able to now accelerate its product development and drive for adoption of its materials in smartphone OLED displays.

 Kyulux also announced plans to establish a mass production system for its materials, in cooperation with chemical companies.